pkolaczk/latte/README.md

 ### Populating the database

 Read queries are more interesting when they return non-empty result sets.
-To load data into tables before each run of the benchmark, define the `load` function and the `LOAD_COUNT` constant that will tell Latte the number of times `load` must be called:
+To be able to load data into tables with `latte load`, define the `load` function and the `LOAD_COUNT` constant that will tell Latte the number of times `load` must be called:

 ```rust